SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 "I'm suppose to kiss your cheek tomorrow, but what if I chicken out?"

-"You mean so much to me...
-I'm terrified if you say no it will ruin our friendship."
+"You mean so much to me… I'm terrified if you say no it will ruin our friendship."

 I turn over slowly and face Pinkie.